 Second Edition of the Neighborhood Cook Book (1914)

 Chill a pitcher of freshly made tea of the desired strength.
-Sweeten with orange syrup instead of sugar, being careful not to get it too sweet.
+Sweeten with orange soda syrup instead of sugar, being careful not to get it too sweet.
 Then squeeze in enough lemon juice to give it a little twang, and set on ice again to get thoroughly chilled.

-Have ready a bowl of chipped ice, a bowl of vanilla ice cream, and a pitcher of cold tea.
+Have ready a bowl of chipped ice, a bowl of vanilla ice cream, and a pitcher of prepared cold tea.
 Fill a dainty glass one-third full of ice, pour on tea until it is two-thirds full, and then drop a spoonful of ice cream on top and serve at once on a plate.